Nwakakukaks/RFS/readme.md

 VersionOne makes it **stupidly easy** to build and validate ideas. **No more wasted time.
 No more blind bets.** Just chat with agents, launch your idea, and get real user feedback.

+## Sample Prompt

-Hey Guys, I have an idea for a Dapp called PiggyBlock for kids to save money on the blockchain like a piggy bank.
+- Hey guys i have an idea, a defi app call PiggyBlock for little kids to save money on the blockchain like piggy bank